Find Grad Schools

 27 Yearly Graduations

 The 14th most popular school in the country for political science majors who are seeking their master's degree is The Graduate Center, CUNY.
 Roughly 9,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $9,930 per year.
-For the 2020-2021 academic year, 27 master's degrees were handed out to political science majors at The Graduate Center.
-About 30% of this group were women, and 30% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 27 people received their master's degree in political science from The Graduate Center.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 41% were women.

 #16